vektorlab/slacksocket/docs/client.md

 Event object received from SlackSocket

+Note: If slacksocket was instantiated with translate=True(default), user and channel IDs in the event will be replaced with their human-readable versions rather than ID.

 **Attributes**:

 * type (str): The Slack API event type
-* time (int): The UTC epoch time that the event was received by the client
+* time (int): UTC epoch time that the event was received by the client
-* json (str): The full JSON of the event received.
-If slacksocket was instantiated with translate=True(default), user and channel IDs will be replaced with their human-readable versions rather than ID.
+* event (dict): Dictionary of the event received from slack
+* json (str): Event in JSON format